SilentControl/sdl-alg-sd/README.md

 sdl-alg-sd
 ==========

-An engine in SDL which uses some basic concepts about game developping.
+An engine in SDL which uses some basic concepts about game developing.

 Authors: